Department of Anthropology

 Majoring in Anthropology: Bachelor of Arts

-• Five additional three-hour courses (15 hours) in anthropology
+• Four additional three-hour courses (12 hours) in anthropology

-ANTH 297 Directions in Anthropology serves as the major’s core course; it offers an integrative perspective on the theories and history of anthropology and explores what it means to be an anthropologist.
-Majors should take ANTH 297 in their junior year.
+The theoretical perspectives requirement (ANTH 291, 294, 297, or 298) serves as the major’s core course; it offers an integrative perspective on the theories and history of anthropology and explores what it means to be an anthropologist.
+Majors should fulfill this requirement in their junior year.
 If they cannot do so, they should consult with the director of undergraduate studies.

-The department recommends that majors enroll in some field-oriented coursework such as 393 Internship in Anthropology, 395 Special Projects, 451 Field School in Archaeology, 453 Field School in South American Archaeology, or in study abroad coursework.
+The department recommends that majors enroll in some field-oriented course work such as 393 Internship in Anthropology, 395 Independent Fieldwork, 451 Field School in North American Archaeology, 453 Field School in South American Archaeology, or in study abroad coursework.

 Students interested in choosing anthropology as a major or minor should visit the department’s Web site at anthropology.unc.edu and click on the link for the undergraduate program.
 Students planning a major in anthropology should inform the department’s director of undergraduate studies.
 Students should consult with the director of undergraduate studies on a regular basis.